fungamer2-2/AmoreliaAI/README.md

 4. Store the API key in a `.env` file in the project directory
 5. Make sure to install the requirements: `pip install -r requirements.txt`
 6. Run `main.py`
-- Long term memory: Stores the memories and experiences to be retrieved whenever they become relevant.
-Recalled memories return to short-term memory.

 If you find a bug or have a feature request, feel free to [open an issue](https://github.com/fungamer2-2/HumanlikeAI/issues/new/choose)!